 So the next time you become discouraged, stop and remember why you started it all.
 Remember God’s plans and promises for you and that they are great plans.
 Then, take a look at your vision board and your personal purpose statement and imagine what life would be like if you could make your “why” a reality.

-You can’t give up now, someone is waiting on you to become who you were created to be.
+You can’t give up now, someone is waiting for you to become who you were created to be.